barbarer/py4e-int/_sources/functions/func_Str_Cond.rst

 .. activecode:: fsc_ac_pogil_initials_v2
     :caption: get_initials

     Run the code below to see what it prints.
-Then fix it to pass the given test.
+Then fix it to pass the test shown below the code.
 It should return a string with the first character of the first name and first character of the last name.
     ~~~~
     # function definition